EBISPOT/ols4/README.md

 If you change something that results in the test output changing (e.g. adding new tests, changing what the output looks like), the CI on this repo will fail.

-To fix this, you need to replace the `testcases_expected_output` folder with the new expected output.
+To fix this, you need to replace the `testcases_expected_output` folder with the new expected output. **You should do this in the same commit as your code/test changes because then we can track exactly what changed in the output.**

 First make sure all the JARs are up to date: